moazbinyounus/Phone-Book-App/README.md

 # Phone-Book-App
-A simple phone book app built using
+A simple phone book app built using React Native